Piotr Bikont

 Piotr Bikont (12 May 1955 – 27 June 2017) was a Polish journalist, publicist, culinary critic and a theatre director.

 Bikont translated Art Spiegelman's graphic novel Maus to Polish.
 He was a member of editorial staff of the talking magazine Gadający Pies based in Kraków, and the author of a book Jewish Cooking According to Balbina Przepiórko.

-Bikont was married to journalist Anna Bikont, co-founder and editor of Tygodnik Mazowsze and Gazeta Wyborcza.
-He died on 27 June 2017, in a car accident.
+Bikont was married to journalist Anna Bikont, co-founder and editor of Tygodnik Mazowsze and Gazeta Wyborcza, with whom he had two children: Maniucha Bikont, an anthropologist and artist, and Aleksandra Bikont.
+He died on 27 June 2017 in a car accident.
 He was 62.

-He was married to publicist Anna Bikont, with whom he had two children, Maniucha Bikont, an anthropologist and artist, and Aleksandra Bikont.